Writing Groups

 Location: Helen C. White Hall, 6th floor

-• Thursday Afternoon Graduate Writing Group for Writers with Disabilities
+• Wednesday Evening Graduate Writing Group

 Mode: online / fully virtual

-• Friday Morning Drop-in Graduate Writing Group
+• Thursday Afternoon Graduate Writing Group @ the GSCC

 Meeting time: 9 a.m. to 12 p.m.
 CT